fangwei123456/spikingjelly/docs/source/activation_based_en/container.rst

     # z_seq is identical to y_seq

-For a stateless ANN layer, such as :class:`torch.nn.Conv2d`, which itself requires input data of ``shape = [N, *]``, if used in multi-step mode, it can be wrapped with a multi-step wrapper:
+For a stateless ANN layer such as :class:`torch.nn.Conv2d`, which requires input data with ``shape = [N, *]``, to be used in multi-step mode, we can wrap it by the multi-step containers:

 .. code-block:: python